 This easy crust is so much better than store bought.
 I can't wait for you to try it.

 3 Ingredient Pie Crust Recipe

-I love this crust because it’s perfect for both savory and sweet dishes.
-I use this crust recipe for everything from a larger version of my seafood pot pie in a mug to my blueberry rhubarb pie and butterscotch cinnamon pie.
+I love this crust because it's perfect for both savory and sweet dishes.
+I use this crust recipe for everything from a variation of my seafood pot pie to my blueberry rhubarb pie and butterscotch cinnamon pie.

 It only takes a handful of simple ingredients to make this recipe.
 In fact, you probably already have them in the house.

 See the recipe card at the end of the post for exact quantities.

 Making this recipe is just as easy as gathering up you ingredients.
 It only takes a few minutes and a few simple steps to make.